risk-first/website/introduction/Introduction.md

 ![Reality](images/reality.png)

-If we had a good model, and took the right actions, we should see positive consequences.
-If we failed to mitigate risks, or took inappropriate actions, we'll probably see negative actions.
+If we had a good model, and took the right actions, we should see positive outcomes.
+If we failed to mitigate risks, or took inappropriate actions, we'll probably see negative outcomes.

 ## On To Software